kingRayhan/quick-crud/readme.md

 # Quick crud

-An easy CRUD operation based on Factory pattern with Mongoose.
+An easy CRUD operation based on Factory pattern with [Mongoose](https://mongoosejs.com).
 There are four CRUD operations we can do:

 - **`index(Model, populateOptions ,paginationOptions)`** : Finds the documents from the collection.
-You can also get `paginationsOptions` where you can paginate your data and `populateOptions` where you can populate the schema properties seperated by space <br>
+You can also get `paginationsOptions` where you can paginate your data and `populateOptions` where you can populate the schema properties <br>
   `paginationOptions` can get three parameters:
   - `limit:number` - Resource count to show.
 Default is 10
   - `page:number` - Pagination page number.
 Default is 1.